-The Enterprise Research Applications team helps coordinate, lead and support faculty and research study staff in their electronic data capture (EDC), web-based survey and application needs for research studies.
+The Digital Research Applications team helps coordinate, lead and support faculty and research study staff in their electronic data capture (EDC), web-based survey and application needs for research studies.
 This team will help identify the optimal study tool(s) given the investigator’s requirements.
 Learn more about these services.

 Lynn Simpson, Manager

 With an MPH in Epidemiology from Boston University and over fifteen years of academic and commercial diagnostic, device, drug discover, and epidemiology research experience, Lynn specializes in electronic data capture (EDC), and she has initiated, designed, and maintained databases for clinical trials and observational studies.
 She has been at Mass GeneralBrigham since 2009, and she manages multiple programs, including REDCap, Freezerworks, and LabArchives.
 She also manages ERIS Communications Operations and works closely with Mass General Brigham Human Research Committee and Research Information Security to help develop regulatory measures for research studies using electronic systems and digital health technologies.
 In 2017, she was awarded the REDCap Consortium MVP.
 Follow her on twitter @REDCap_MVP2017 .